douguet/LEA3D/README.md

 ## Requirements

 LEA3D uses **Perl and Python3.7**.
-Of note, JavaScript is only used to display results (an option).
+Of note, JavaScript is only used to display results on a html page (an option).
 Here, we also use the RDKit package to calculate molecular properties and PyMOL to visualize molecules.

 ## Virtual environment for python with conda (for Windows for example)